Ficool

 A notification.
 Finally.

 He turned on his screen and saw that it was a reply to his comment.
-His heart pounded intensely, a fluttery, empty feeling in his stomach.
+His heart skipped a beat.

 He'd received replies to his comments from The Sleeping Jacket before, but this one was special.
 It was the last for this story.
 And he was hoping he had not typed in something that had ruined the whole relationship he'd built between himself and the author.

-With slightly trembling fingers, Merlin clicked on the notification, bringing up The Dungeon Mage's last chapter's page, and then its comment section.
+Merlin clicked on the notification, bringing up Singularity Mage's last chapter's page, and then its comment section.

 Also, I think you deserve to know this.
 I'll be starting the draft of my new work today, perhaps in an hour or so.
 I don't have a title or an ending planned out yet, as I'm thinking about letting the story flow on its own.
 But I'm confident you'll see it through—if you choose to be a part of it, that is.
 Well, that's all.
 I'll be locking this comment section before I begin the new work, so do reply before then.
 The Sleeping Jacket.]